section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-spacy-and-scikit-learn/index.md

 ### Introduction

-There are different types of sentiment analysis, we have those that focus on the polarity of a given text positive, neutral, and negative, others focus on feeling and emotions within a text, and other focus on the intentions and urgency of a customer.
-They are grouped as follows.
+There are different types of sentiment analysis depending on the goals of the model.

+- Models that focus on the polarity of a given text are positive, neutral, and negative.
+- Model that focuses on feeling and emotions within a text.
+- Models that focus on the intentions and urgency of a customer.

+Depending on these goals, they are further classified into the following groups.

 1. Standard Sentiment Analysis.
 2. Fine-grained Sentiment Analysis.